PeithonKing/AMAR/Rough/README.md

 1. {Aritra} For the steering motors, positive rotation is anticlockwise and negative rotation is clockwise.
 So, we define the terminals of the motor positive and negative according to that. **i.e.:** if we keep the positive terminal at higher potensial and negative terminal at lower potenial, then the motor will rotate in anticlockwise direction.
 If we keep the negative terminal at higher potenial and positive terminal at lower potenial, then the motor will rotate in clockwise direction.
 All these are done keeping the terminal side of the motor upwards and the shaft side downwards.

-2. {Your Name} Define more convensions here if you need, for example the naming of the variables for the pins in Step 2.
+2. {Mahesh} Define more convensions here if you need, for example the naming of the variables for the pins in Step 2.
+    Pin convention format: (<Component>_<Row>_<Column>_<Sign>).
+Note that potentiometer labels have only 3 parts as <Sign> is not required.
+        Abbreviations:
+            Component:  sm-steering motor, dm-driving motor, pr-potentiometer
+            Row:        f-Front, m-middle , b-back
+            Column:     l-left, r-right
+            Sign:       p-positive (plus), n-negative (minus)
+    Eg: sm_f_l_p stands for steering motor front left positive pr_f_r stands for potentiometer front right

 # Roles